AI search

 Why do Reddit threads outrank brand pages on Google for crypto queries?
 Three structural reasons: dwell time on threads is 10 to 30 times higher than on landing pages, threads accumulate backlinks from blogs and newsletters, and AI search engines (Perplexity, ChatGPT search, Google AI Overviews) over-index on Reddit because their training corpus skews conversational.
 The ranking advantage compounds across surfaces.

 Can I outrank Reddit with my own SEO content?
 Rarely.
 We've seen brands spend $100K on content in a quarter and move from position 7 to position 5 while Reddit holds positions 1 to 4.
-The economic question isn't whether to fight Reddit.
-It's how to make the Reddit thread on page one answer in your favour.
+The economic question is how to make the Reddit thread on page one answer in your favour, since fighting it directly has a worse cost curve than working inside it.

 How long before a Reddit thread we publish starts ranking on Google?
 Typical timeline: day 30 mentions visibility, day 60 first long-form hits page two, day 90 four threads on page one for comparison queries.
 The threads then continue ranking for years after the campaign ends.
 See our Reddit Resident Network for the operating spec.